johanley/postscript-notes/README.md

 * you often create your own dictionaries to go on top of userdict; such dictionaries are usually short-lived, and provide "extra names" that exist only during the execution of a proc.
 * the **dictionary stack implements a dynamic namespace, against which names are looked up at a given line in your code.
 This is the most important thing about the dictionary stack.**
 * **searches by key-name proceed from the top of the dictionary stack to the bottom**.
 This allows you to easily build default-plus-override behaviour, if desired.
+It also means that a name will shadow/hide any identical name appearing in a lower dictionary.
-* **if you define something with the same name as a built-in operator, you will hide/override the built-in implementation**
+* **if you define something with the same name as a built-in operator, you will hide/override the built-in implementation**.
 * the operator `def` adds new data to the current dictionary (it acts like a *put* - create or update)
 * warning: strings `(blah)` and names `/blah` are interchangeable when used as keys in dictionaries.
 If you create an entry with a string as key, the dictionary will return that key as a name data-type!